xxamii/ComfyBlobs/README.md

 # What I Learned

-- How to better communicate and collaborate with a team, working on a project.
+- How to work in a team and collaborate with team members with different backgrounds (programming, art, music, etc.).
+- Working under time pressure.
+- Making a complete game in Unity and publishing it.

 # Other Members